JoshuaS3/log-nest-monster/README.md

 unsigned char version
 unsigned long long timestamp
 ```
+Version is representative of both the type of logtree and the format.
+Versions `0-99` should be indicative of Queues; `100-199` of Statements; `200-255` of Events.

 ### Events
 Open event with `0x2` and close with `0x3`.
 Statements or more events can be written inbetween these tags.